Neighborhood Partner FAQs

 - Step 2: Upon Conditional Approval, pay the investment fee.

 - Step 3: Submit hard copies of requirements (copies of ID, proof of billing, NBI clearance, business documentation).
 You will receive instructions on when and how to submit the * document requirements.

 Conditional Approval means that you have passed the initial review and screening based on the information and soft copy documents submitted through your online application.

 Final approval and accreditation is secured after passing the personal interview, ocular inspection of proposed location and verification of the hard copy document requirements.

 5. How long will it take from initial screening to final approval?

-The complete approval process may take up to six weeks (Initial Review process - up to 3 weeks; Final Approval process - up to 3 weeks.)
+The complete approval process may take up to six weeks (Initial Review process - 24 to 48 hours; Final Approval process - another 24 to 48 hours.)